Rescue & Medical Care

 We are now in need of additional funding to maintain the clinic and keep the various medical departments open.

-The Emergency Medical Center is now focused on maintaining its operations while expanding its capacity to serve the community effectively.
+The Emergency Medical Center is focused on maintaining its operations while expanding its capacity to serve the community effectively.
 This includes continuing and enhancing medical services in internal medicine, paediatrics, gynaecology, radiology, and laboratory analysis.
-Additionally, the clinic aims to build capacity by training and retaining local medical professionals, ensuring it remains a reliable healthcare provider in the region.
+We aim train and equip medical staff with the skills and resources to carry out sterile procedures, ensuring it remains an effective healthcare hub in the region.

-To achieve operational sustainability, the center is actively working to secure funding to cover essential costs such as salaries for medical staff, fuel for the ambulance, and other operational expenses.
+To continue maintain operational sustainability for these vital services, the center is actively working to secure funding to cover essential costs such as salaries for medical staff, fuel for the ambulance, and other operational expenses.
 This financial support is critical to maintaining the clinic’s ability to provide vital healthcare services to the community.

 Your investment will help keep the Medical Clinic operational in Northeast Syria by covering the following costs: